|Birth: ||Apr. 7, 1932|

 |Death: ||Oct.
 10, 2013|

 Country singer.
-Born Calvin Grant Shofner, he began his career in 1959 when Ernest Tubb discovered him; he subsequently played guitar for Tubb's Texas Troubadors during most of the 1960s.
+Born Grant Calvin Shofner, he began his career in 1959 when Ernest Tubb discovered him; he subsequently played guitar for Tubb's Texas Troubadors during most of the 1960s.
 Then in 1969, Smith went solo with the album Drinking Champagne.
 Upon signing with Decca Records in 1970, he scored a few hits, including "I've Found Someone of My Own" (1972).
 But his best-known song was "Country Bumpkin," for which he won Song of the Year and Record of the Year for 1974 from the Country Music Association.
-For most of his adult life he lived in Branson, Missouri. (bio by: Collins Crapo)
+For most of his adult life he lived in Nashville, Tennessee; in the 1990s he retired to Branson, Missouri. (bio by: Collins Crapo)